 Hypnotherapy and Stopping Smoking ~ Facts and Figures

-Everybody knows that smoking is bad for the health and many smokers really want to quit.
-This page has some scary statistics but it’s main aim is to introduce hypnotherapy as a serious option to help smokers quit this addiction.
+Everybody knows that smoking is bad for the health.
+Many smokers really want to quit.
+This page has some scary statistics.
+But it’s main aim is to introduce hypnotherapy as a serious option to help smokers quit this addiction.

 Some scary Facts and Figures

-Sadly, it is now known, due to many years of research, that the link between smoking and cancer is undeniable.
+Sadly, it is now known; due to many years of research; that the link between smoking.
+Also, cancer is undeniable.

 Furthermore, tobacco use is directly linked with:-